-How I Stay Motivated During Long Runs – 11 Tricks That Keep Me Going
+How I Stay Motivated During Long Runs: 11 Tricks To Maintain Running Motivation

 Being motivated when planning to go out running long is quite different to being motivated just before the run.
 And very different to staying motivated while running.